Vytran® Automated Glass Processors with Integrated Cleaver

 A complete glass processor requires the purchase of a glass processor workstation (choose one below), two top inserts (sold separately below), two bottom inserts (sold separately below), and a >99.999% purity argon gas tank (not available from Thorlabs).
 The Fiber Holder Inserts tab has information to aid in choosing pairs of fiber holder inserts, as well as insert installation instructions.
 An FTAV4 Graphite Filament (for Ø125 - Ø600 µm cladding) is included with each glass processor; additional filaments made from different materials or for other fiber cladding diameters are sold separately below.
 See the Tutorial Videos tab above for videos on how to install filaments and perform filament maintenance.
 An ultrasonic cleaner for preparing fibers for splicing can be purchased separately below.

 Several optional add-ons are available for these systems to enable specialized applications.
 The GPXWCS Liquid Cooling System helps cool the furnace assembly when the filaments are used for extended heating times and is recommended for customers interested in creating long fiber tapers.
 It comes included with the high-power GPX3850 and can be purchased as an add-on for the GPX3800.
 Multi-fiber holder bottom inserts are used when fabricating couplers or combiners and are designed to hold two or three fibers in close proximity during heating.
+The GPXM45 bottom insert with 45° mirror is an optional accessory for providing an additional method for inspection of fiber end faces and alignment of fiber components.
 Thorlabs also offers a Fiber Taper Software Add-On and Taper Handling Fixtures (sold below), which include software application files and fixture upgrades that enable high repeatability when fabricating and handling microtapers, nanotapers, fused fiber couplers, or wavelength division multiplexers.
 The software add-on and fixtures can be purchased separately or together as a kit.
 We also offer the GPXCFXL Fixture that supports the positioning of fiber bundles during combiner fabrication.
 The GPXL1 Gooseneck Light is available for end-view illumination of the fiber or for general lighting during alignment.
 It can be mounted to the left or right side of the workstation.

 Replacement blades for the fiber cleavers in the glass processing workstations are also available below.